 One day, you decided to volunteer with Girl Scouting.
 As a result, girls are one step closer to blossoming into their true potential.
 Every day, you’re providing girls the environment they need to pursue the interests, causes and leadership roles that matter most to them.
 They’re learning from you that there are many paths they can take to make a difference in the world, whether it’s being a scientist, a CEO, or a stay-at-home mom.
 Under your guidance, girls are standing up, standing out and standing tall in every aspect of their lives.

 You have a chance to shine the spotlight on a volunteer who has made an amazing difference in your life!
 Girl Scouts of Kansas Heartland’s annual volunteer recognition program is an opportunity for girls, parents, and service units to recognize special volunteers in your community!
-Nominations are due Feb.
-2, 2015.
 Any girl, troop, parent, or volunteer can submit a nomination.
 Volunteer Awards will be presented during the Annual Meeting.
+To see the list of 2015 award recipients, click here.

 For Girls and Parents